x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 ### Performance

-- **Improved search infrastructure**: The completely rebuilt search infrastructure for cloud scale and reliability in Exchange Online is now avaialble in Exchange 2019.
+- **Improved search infrastructure**: The completely rebuilt search infrastructure for cloud scale and reliability in Exchange Online is now available in Exchange 2019.
 This new search infrastructure allows for indexing of bigger files, simpler management, and better search performance.

-- **Faster, more reliable failovers**:The changes to the search architecture result in significantly faster and more reliable failover over between servers.
+- **Faster, more reliable failovers**: The changes to the search architecture result in significantly faster and more reliable failover over between servers.

 - **Metacache database**: Improvements at the core of Exchange's database engine enable better overall performance and take advantage of the latest storage hardware, including larger disks and SSDs.